 Coursework, honor societies, competitions, concerts, extracurricular clubs, events and field trips provide comprehensive, standards-based learning experiences for NHS students.
 Northwood has offered classes in four arts disciplines (visual arts, music, theatre arts, and dance) for more than 50 years.
 An early National Endowment for the Arts grant brought dance to NHS in the 1970s.
 That visionary effort gives Northwood the distinction of being the oldest, comprehensive, public high school arts education program in North Carolina.

 Northwood has chapters of the National Honor Society for Dance Arts, the International Thespian Society, the Tri-M International Music Honor Society, and the National Art Honor Society.
 In 2013, NHS received the John F. Kennedy Center for the Performing Arts School of Excellence Award.
 It is one of five NC schools to receive the honor for Outstanding Achievement in Arts Education and one of only two high schools.
 In April 2018, NHS received the SupportMusic Merit Award from the NAMM Foundation as part of their National Best Communities for Music Education (BCME) program.
-In the following 4 years, the entire CCS system has received the BCME award each year.
+In the following 6 years, the entire CCS system has received the BCME award each year.

 VISUAL ARTS

-Arts Education Department Chair Leslie Burwell received her bachelor’s in psychology with a minor in art and theatre at the University of South Carolina.
-Leslie taught theater at Zebulon Elementary Arts Magnet.
-She received her Arts Education Degree at Meredith College in 1991.
+Leslie Burwell received her bachelor’s in psychology with a minor in art and theatre at the University of South Carolina.
+She received her Arts Education certification at Meredith College in 1991.
+Leslie taught theater at Zebulon Elementary Arts Magnet and taught elementary art in Hoke County for

 VISUAL ARTS

-Arts Education Department Chair Leslie Burwell received her bachelor’s in psychology with a minor in art and theatre at the University of South Carolina.
-Leslie taught theater at Zebulon Elementary Arts Magnet.
-She received her Arts Education Degree at Meredith College in 1991.
+Leslie Burwell received her bachelor’s in psychology with a minor in art and theatre at the University of South Carolina.
+She received her Arts Education certification at Meredith College in 1991.
+Leslie taught theater at Zebulon Elementary Arts Magnet and taught elementary art in Hoke County for two years.

-She began teaching Visual Arts at NHS in 2002.
-She is a National Board Certified teacher in Art for the young and adult learner.
-She served as a member of the NC Governor's Teacher Network in 2015.
-She was selected as Northwood's Teacher of the Year and Chatham County Teacher of the Year for 2015 and 2016.
-She traveled to South Africa in 2016 as Go Global NC Borchardt Fund Awardee.
-In 2017, she attended the first Alumni trip with Go Global NC to Morocco.
+She began teaching Visual Arts at Northwood in 2002.
+She is a National Board Certified teacher in Art for young and adult learners.
+In 2015, she served as a member of the NC Governor's Teacher Network, NCAAT's One Amazing Year, Northwood's Teacher of the Year, and Chatham County Teacher of the Year for 2015 and 2016,

-Copyright © 2022 NHSAEF - All Rights Reserved.
+Copyright © 2025 NHSAEF - All Rights Reserved.
 Tax ID #26-1304244

 NHSAEF is a 501(c)(3) non-profit, all-volunteer organization.
 Gifts support student scholarships and teacher grants for Northwood arts education.